sunpy/sunpy/docs/guide/acquiring_data/database.rst

      69    2013-08-05 00:00:02  2013-08-05 00:00:03        AIA    33.5    33.5
      70    2013-08-05 00:00:02  2013-08-05 00:00:03        AIA    33.5    33.5

-So remove the mark from these entries, the method :meth:`Database.unstar` works the same way.
+To remove the star from these entries, the :meth:`Database.unstar` method works the same way.

 5.2 Setting and removing tags
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The starring concept is somewhat "binary" in a way that one can only
-decide whether to mark an entry as starred or not.
-To add some more
-information by assigning keywords to entries, the database package also
+To add some more information by assigning tags to entries, the database package
-supports *tags*.
-The `tags` property of a database object holds all tags
+also supports *tags*.
+The ``tags`` property of a database object holds all tags
-that are saved in this database.
-Let us assign the tag *spring* to all
+that are saved in the database.
+For example, to assign the tag *spring* to all
-entries that have been observed in March, April, or May on any day at any
+entries that have been observed in March, April, or May on any day in any
 year:

     >>> for database_entry in database: